BhuvaneshKhangar/canteenwebsite/README.md

 ### DYP Canteen Project:

 ## Project Info
 A Canteen website.
-Allows customers to order online and admin to maintain the records such as profit/loss, ingredients requirements etc. High rich interface makes workflow easy &amp; gets the job done sooner.
+Allows customers to order online and admin to maintain the record of order.
+High rich interface makes workflow easy.

 ## Technologies Used
 Project is created with:
 * HTML5 (Structuring)
 * CSS3 (Styling)
-* Vanilla JavaScript (Functioning)
+* JavaScript (Functioning)
 * Firebase (oAuth & Stuff)
-* Netlify (Hosting)
+* Github (Hosting)